mariovida/node-url-parser/README.md

 Jest will run the tests and output the results in the terminal.
 If all tests pass, a summary indicating success will be displayed.
 If any tests fail, Jest will provide details about the failed tests, including error messages and stack traces.

-The `tests/parser.test.js` file contains unit tests for the URL parsing functionality.
+The `tests/parser.test.js` file contains <b>unit tests for the URL parsing functionality</b>.
 These tests ensure that valid URLs are correctly extracted from input strings and that edge cases are handled properly.

+The `tests/integration.test.js` file includes <b>integration test that verifies the overall functionality of the application</b>, simulating how the application will behave when processing real input.
+This test checks for correct URL parsing and error handling when invalid URL is encountered.